-The primary mission of the College of Nursing and Health Sciences is to provide excellence in undergraduate and graduate professional nursing education, as well as to pursue scholarly activities and provide service to the community.
-The M.S.N. program is designed to prepare community health clinical nurse specialists to address a broad spectrum of health care needs across settings and populations, as well as to promote the health of communities and population groups.
-The curriculum builds on the foundation of baccalaureate education and requires 36 hours of course work, including two courses in community health with clinical practica.
+The primary mission of the College of Nursing is to provide excellence in undergraduate and graduate professional nursing education, as well as to pursue scholarly activities and provide service to the community.
+The Master of Science in Nursing (MSN) degree program is designed to prepare advanced community health nurses to address the health needs of vulnerable populations and communities as they currently exist and as they will evolve in the future.
+Students acquire advanced knowledge and skills in community needs assessment, analysis of aggregate data, health planning, as well as program development, implementation, and evaluation.
+The curriculum builds on the foundation of baccalaureate education and requires 38 hours of course work, including two courses in community health with clinical practica.
 A disaster management component is integrated into various courses in the curriculum.
 Courses in the MSN program are offered online.